microtrain/bootcamp/14-Angular/05-NgUsers/03-SchemasAndServices.md

 The service is how we interact with an API.
 There are some things we already know that will help us set up the service for later use.

-1. We are working with a web based API.
+1. We are working with a web-based API.
   * Import HttpClient from Angular.
-  * inject HttpClient into the the service constructor.
+  * inject HttpClient into the service constructor.
 2. We will post JSON data to the API.
   * Import HttpHeaders from Angular.
   * Create JSON headers for post requests.
 3. We will be using observables.
-  * Import Observable from the rxjs library.
+  * Import Observable from the RxJS library.
 4. We will be working with the User object.
-  * Import our newly craeted User schema.
+  * Import our newly created User schema.
 5. I know the URL of the API endpoints.
   * Set up URL variables accordingly.